-Estimating the parameters in Equation (4) with logistic regression indicates how student and school characteristics as well as EAP participation and outcomes influence the probability that the ith student applies to CSUS.
-These estimated parameters allow us to compare the marginal effect on application of nonparticipation or, for participants, receiving different outcomes on the EAP.
-Parameters $\alpha_1$ , $\alpha_2$ , and $\alpha_3$ capture the application behavior of students who participate in EAP and receive an exempt, conditionally exempt, or not exempt signal, respectively, in subject s relative to pre-EAP individuals.
-Because nonparticipation in the post-EAP period is an option, parameter $\alpha_4$ captures the application behavior of post-EAP individuals who choose not to participate in the subject s EAP exam relative to those pre-EAP individuals who did not have the program available.
+Estimating the parameters in equation (4) with logistic regression indicates how student and school characteristics as well as EAP participation and outcomes influence the probability that the ith student applies to CSUS.
+These estimated parameters allow us to compare the marginal effect on application of non-participation or, for participants, receiving different outcomes on the EAP.
+Parameters α_1 , α_2 , and α_3 capture the application behavior of students that participate in EAP and receive an exempt, conditionally exempt, or not exempt signal, respectively, in subject s relative to pre-EAP individuals.
+Because nonparticipation in the post-EAP period is an option, parameter α_4 captures the application behavior of post-EAP individuals that chose not to participate in the subject s EAP exam relative to those pre-EAP individuals who did not have the program available.
 Following estimation, we examine the differences in how the exempt and not exempt signals compare in their effect on application probabilities.